A-Bogdan/IntroductionToRobotics/README.md

 (initiated after state 3 ends): red for cars, blinking green for people and a beeping sound from the buzzer, at a constant interval, faster than the beeping in state 3.
 This state should last 4 seconds.
 ### Video
 Live testing [here](https://youtu.be/1m6PPYR4cYo).

+#Homework 3
+###Components
+1 7-segment display, 1 joystick, resistors and wires (perlogic)
+###General description
+You will use the joystick to control the position ofthe segment and ”draw” on the display.
+The movement between segments should be natural (meaning they should jump from the current position only to neighbors, but without passing through ”walls”.
+###System states
+####State 1:
+(default,  but  also  initiated  after  a  button  press  in  State 2): Current position blinking.
+Can use the joystick to move from one  position to neighbors.
+Short pressing the button toggles state 2.
+Long pressing the button in state 1 resets the entire display by turning all the segments OFF and moving the current position to the decimal point.
+####State 2:
+(initiated after a button press in State 1): The current segment stops blinking, adopting the state of the segment before selection (ON or OFF).
+Toggling the X (or Y, you chose) axis should change the segment state from ON to OFF or from OFF to ON.
+Clicking the joystick should save the segment state and exit back to state 1.